Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Parametric extrapolation

-\begin{proof} In each disjunct of $\Ext{\LargestC}{\Clock}(\C)$, either clocks are upper bounded by $\LargestC$, or (due to the cylindrification) are lower bounded by~$\LargestC$.
+\begin{proposition} In a bounded PTA, the set of constraints $\IH(\Ext{\LargestC}{\Clock}(\C))$ over the set of symbolic reachable states $(\loc, \C)$ is finite. \end{proposition} \begin{proof} In each disjunct of $\Ext{\LargestC}{\Clock}(\C)$, either clocks are upper bounded by $\LargestC$, or (due to the cylindrification) are lower bounded by~$\LargestC$.
 Therefore, vertices of these disjuncts all have coordinates less or equal to~$\LargestC$.
-When taking the integer hull of all these disjuncts separately we obtain a finite union a polyhedra with integer vertices with coordinates less or equal to~$\LargestC$ (and a finite set of extremal rays\footnote{Informally speaking, extremal rays are the directions in which the polyhedron is infinite, see, \eg{}~\cite{schrijver-book-86} for details.}, taken in the finite set of the directions of clock variables), of which there can be only finitely many. \end{proof}
+When taking the integer hull of all these disjuncts separately we obtain a finite union of polyhedra with integer vertices with coordinates less or equal to~$\LargestC$ (and a finite set of extremal rays, taken in the finite set of the directions of clock variables), of which there can be only finitely many. \end{proof}